Management's Discussion & Analysis

 The Government's Financial Position and Condition

-This Financial Report discusses the government’s financial position at the end of the fiscal year, explains how and why the financial position changed during the year, and discusses the government’s financial condition and how it may change in the future.
+This Financial Report presents the government’s financial position at the end of the fiscal year, explains how and why the financial position changed during the year, and discusses the government’s financial condition and how it may change in the future.

 Table may scroll on smaller screens